Preschool at Home: Avoiding Common Behavioral Problems

 When children are attending preschool at home, “homework” becomes a somewhat abstract concept.
 They may have trouble with the notion of doing more work independently, or simply not want to put in extra effort.

-Again, establishing a schedule will do a lot to help here.
+Again, establishing a schedule will help a lot here.
 Make sure there’s some time set aside explicitly for homework and assignments.
 If they don’t have any extra work, turn it into study time.
-Don’t let them dodge learning during set learning times – find something educational for them to do until it’s playtime.
+Don’t let them dodge learning during those set learning times — find something educational for them to do until it’s officially playtime.

 3 – Distractions from siblings

 If you have multiple children in your home, behavioral issues in one child can adversely affect the others.
-When possible, and your children are of similar age, try to keep them on the same learning track.
-If they’re doing the same work and assignments, one will be less likely to distract the other.
+When possible, and if your children are of a similar age, try to keep them on the same learning track.
+If they’re doing the same work and assignments, one will be less likely to distract the other from homeschool preschool.

-Or, if they’re too old to be on parallel curriculum, take an alternating approach.
-One child is learning actively, while the other is working on an assignment.
+Or, if they’re too old to be on the same curriculum, take an alternating approach — one child is learning actively, while the other is working on an assignment.
 Keep them busy on separate tasks, with enough space between them that they won’t interrupt each other.

 Looking for a great option for preschool at home?
-Playgarden Prep offers superior Montessori-style online classes!
+Playgarden Prep offers fantastic Montessori-style homeschool preschool online classes!

 Popular